bestephe/loom/code/bess/BUGS.md

 - Vhost Tap driver drops packets on buffer overflow

+### Lack of TX Backpressure and BQL

+- When TX queues reach a limit, they should block.
+    - This could potentially cause problems if blocking goes all the way up to leaf nodes that *could* send to a port but could also switch packets to other ports.
+    - If blocking does not pause all upstream leaf nodes, then what happens if a packet that needs to be switched to a block port.
+Catch-22
+        - The real solution to this is packet classification
+            - Using an ideal input-queued switch would solve this problem

+- The current scheduler lets 100us--1ms of packets build up.

+- Priorities don't mean much when you don't limit HOL blocking

 ### Software switching

 For something name a "software switch", BESS is surprisingly lacking in the